cbcrg/bengen/README.md

 nextflow run query.nf -resume
 ```

 In this way, the Metadata dataset is queried and the datasets, methods and scoring functions are automatically selected and run.
+The selection depends on the [query.rq](https://github.com/cbcrg/bengen/blob/master/metadata/query.rq) sparql file: this selects only the eligible combinations which can be run.
+Eventually the results are stored in the [scores.ttl](https://github.com/cbcrg/bengen/blob/master/metadata/scores.ttl) file in the proper RDF format.

 ## RUNNING BENGEN LOCALLY (manually)